 Ekaterina "Katja" Kurae and Hana Katsuragi

-- Even Evil Has Standards - Let's say she's doesn't want her "Soma" being sucked from Katja in QG Spiral Chaos.
+- Even Evil Has Standards: Let's just say she doesn't want her "Soma" being sucked from Katja in QG Spiral Chaos.

 - Or Void Princess Aisha from Elsword.

-- Hidden Depths: According with her Free Talk mode, she loves to make dolls about the people she cares about.
+- Hidden Depths: According to her Free Talks, she loves to make dolls about the people she cares about.
 Completing her Free Talks has her give Jean a doll made of his likeness as thanks for helping with her issues.

 - Little Miss Badass